corda/corda/docs/source/running-a-notary.rst

 Setting up a notary service
 ---------------------------

-Corda comes with several notary implementations built-in:
+Corda Enterprise comes with two notary implementations built-in:

 1. **Single-node**: a simple notary service that persists notarisation requests in the node's database.
 It is easy to configure and can be used for testing, or networks that do not have strict availability requirements.
 2. **Crash fault-tolerant**: a highly available notary service operated by a single party.
-3. **Byzantine fault-tolerant** *(experimental)*: a decentralised highly available notary service operated by a group of parties.

 Single-node
 ===========